So I went back to the GRAM for another look at Iris van Herpen: Transforming Fashion

 The 3-D printed clothes, don't look particularly comfortable and I don't anticipate seeing them hanging in our closets anytime soon, but they don't fail to enrapture.
 The futuristic styles compliment the human form in an organic manner, yet create designs that function more like sculpture than apparel.

 Van Herpen revealed her first collection in 2007, after graduating from the ArtEZ Institute of the Arts in the Netherlands.
-Since then, her work has appeared on international runways and she has designed couture pieces for fashion powerhouses such as Lady Gaga, BeyoncĂ©, and Bjork.
+Since then, her work has appeared on international runways and she has designed couture pieces for fashion powerhouses such as Lady Gaga, Beyoncé, and Bjork.

 Van Herpen believes "Wearing clothing creates an exciting and imperative form of self-expression."
 This exhibition features outfits, while outrageously "different", are undeniable beautiful.
+The GRAM exhibition continues until January 15th.
+I cannot recommend a visit strongly enough.
+For a listing of hours of operation, visit artmuseumgr.org.

 No comments :